speced/respec/.github/ISSUE_TEMPLATE/feature_request.md

 **Can you or your organization fund the work or help with development?**
 ReSpec is a community maintained project, meaning it doesn't have any dedicated staff or funding.

-There are two options to get your feature implemented.
+There are three options to get your feature implemented.
 You can:

 1. contribute to the project yourself via a pull request.
 We will [guide](https://respec.org/docs/#developers-guide) you!
 2. fund a contributor to prioritize your feature (usually US$500+ depending on complexity).